 When does the semester start at UCV?

-Our Fall semester starts at the beginning of September and runs until mid-January (exams period included).
+Our Fall Semester starts at the beginning of September and runs until end of January (exams period included).

-Our academic calendar can be found on our web site: www.ucv.es, go to the tab “SOY ALUMNO” and click on “Calendario academic”.
+Our academic calendar can be found on our web site: http://www.ucv.es/international/international-student-studying-at-ucv/preparing-your-stay-at-ucv

 Are there any courses taught in English?

 UCV offers a large number of courses in English, from different degrees.
-Please, see our courses offered in English in the following link
+Please, see our courses offered in English at the following link

 How do I know which courses I should take?